red15/insights-client-role/README.md

 Requirements
 ------------

-N/A
+**Note to anyone using this role to manage RHEL 8 systems:**

+RHEL 8 changed the default path for the python interpreter so this role will need to know the new path.
+Ansible version 2.8+ can determine the correct path automatically, but if you are using Ansible version 2.7 or lower the path will need to be supplied to the role.
+This can be done by configuring the `ansible_python_interpreter` parameter via the configuration file (shown in the examples further down), playbook invocation, inventory, etc.

+RHEL 8 platform-python path: **/usr/libexec/platform-python**

+This is only required when managing RHEL 8 systems with Ansible version 2.7 or lower.

-Role Variables
+Role Variables / Configuration
 --------------

+The following variables can be used to perform some initial configuration for the insights-client install.
-The following variables can be passed in directly with the playbook invocation or placed in a configuration yaml file.
+These variables can be passed in directly with the playbook invocation or placed in a configuration yaml file.
 See the section 'Example Playbook' for information on various ways to use these variables.

 * insights_display_name: (optional)